hiimOmagh/LumiBuddy/app/README.md

 - **`MainActivity`** – Hosts the navigation graph and bottom navigation bar.
 - **`OnboardingActivity`** – Handles first run permissions and anonymous sign in.
 - **`PrivacyPolicyActivity`** – Displays the privacy policy content.
+- `MainActivity` implements `SettingsHost` to open the privacy policy when `SettingsFragment` requests it.

 ## Dependencies